Dresden left-wing extremism trial: Arrest and trial

-Lina Engel was arrested on 5 November 2020, and had remained in custody up to the verdict.
+Lina Engel was arrested on 5 November 2020, and remained in custody up to the verdict.
 The trial of Lina Engel lasted for almost 100 days.
 Ringl, as well as a state informant within the group known as Johannes D., served as chief witnesses.
-The prosecutor sought for a sentence of eight years' imprisonment.
+The prosecutor sought a sentence of eight years' imprisonment.

 On 31 May 2023, the last day of the trial, Lina was greeted by spectators with applause and cheers.
 Hans Schlüter-Staats, the Higher Regional Court of Dresden judge overseeing the trial, stated that "opposing right-wing extremists is a respectable motive" and that there had been "deplorable" deficiencies in recent trials of far-right extremists, but that she has still committed serious crimes and that the legitimate monopoly on violence belonged to the state, not to private individuals.
 He announced that the court had reached a guilty verdict and sentenced the defendant to five years and three months in jail.
 Upon the announcement of the verdict, far-left spectators shouted slogans against the court, such as "[you are] friends of fascists!"
 (Faschofreunde!) and "fuck class justice!"
 (Scheiß Klassenjustiz!), which prompted the judge to announce a 15-minute break.

 Following the verdict, Lina Engel was released, pending appeal.
 A second decision to affirm or overturn the sentence can take a year and a half.
 Her passport was confiscated to eliminate flight risk.

 Reactions

 Germany's Minister of the Interior, Nancy Faeser, said that the government will act decisively against any left-wing violence following the verdict.
 She argued that there exists no place for vigilante justice in a democratic constitutional state.

-Lina's defense lawyers claimed that the trial was politically motivated, and incited people to resist the justice system and free the attacker.
+Lina's defense lawyers claimed that the trial was politically motivated, and called for their client to be acquitted.
 Green Youth chairman Timon Dzienus questioned the verdict.
 He tweeted:

 A completely exaggerated process based on questionable evidence is being used with all severity against Lina Engel and other leftists.
 What nonsense—that's why FreeLina!

 This comment drew criticism by members from the Christian Democratic Union party.

 The far-right Alternative for Germany party welcomed the verdict, accusing Lina Engel of terrorism, and called for a longer sentence for the defendants.
 Jochen Kopelke, head of the Gewerkschaft der Polizei, condemned Lina Engel's release pending appeal, stating that "it was clear to us as officers that we would also be the focus of extremists."
 Several media outlets drew comparisons between Lina Engel's group and the Red Army Faction.

 On 13 November 2025, the United States Department of State declared Antifa Ost to be a foreign terrorist group pursuant to NSPM-7.